 This easy pumpkin dessert recipe is also naturally gluten free!

-You can make dairy free pumpkin mousse by using unsweetened coconut, rice or soy milk.
+You can make dairy free pumpkin mousse by using unsweetened coconut milk, rice milk, or unsweetened soy milk.
 (I’d stay away from unsweetened almond milk since it’s too bitter.)
 That’s because vanilla Jell-O Sugar Free-Fat Free Instant Pudding and Pie Filling is dairy free!
 However, if you’re using a store brand vanilla pudding mix, check for dairy and gluten.

 Since regular Cool-Whip does contain some dairy (less than 2% caseinate) use an alternative non-dairy whipped topping like So Delicious CocoWhip Original and Trader Joe’s House Whip.
 (Note that both will add calories to this pumpkin mousse recipe since neither are fat free or sugar free.)